-That might sound excessively generous…which it is.
-And you might wonder is if you can actually make any money off that.
+That might sound excessively generous…and it is.
+And you might wonder if you can actually make any money off that.

 According to Mike, his monthly revenue is around $1,000,000.
 Yes, that’s one million dollars…a month.
 That’s what happens when you have a great product and promote it properly by standing out among affiliates.

 Key takeaway: The affiliate world is a crowded space, and your program is competing with all of the other affiliate programs out there.
 You have to think like an affiliate and ask yourself “why would someone promote my program over a competitor’s?”
 In most cases, people will promote your program if you offer higher payouts.